-Prerequisite(s): 550-108 Substance Use: Risk & Reality and 550-113 Intro to Prev&Trtmt Profession and 550-114 Ethics & Public Policy and (801-136 English Composition 1 or 801-219 English Composition 1) and (809-198 Intro to Psychology or 809-251 General Psychology)
+Prerequisite(s): 550-108 Substance Use: Risk & Reality and 550-113 Intro to Prev&Trtmt Profession and 550-114 Ethics & Public Policy and (801-136 English Composition 1 or 801-219 English Composition 1) and (809-198 Intro to Psychology or 809-188 Developmental Psychology or 809-251 General Psychology)

-550-111 Group Facilitation
+550-111 Group Facilitation // 2 cr

 Introduction to theory and practice of group dynamics in the treatment field.
 Knowledge areas covered are: types of groups, ethical considerations, effective group leadership, and stages of group development.
 Learners will record and critique practice in the lab setting, will function as group members, and must demonstrate effective group facilitation skills.

-Prerequisite(s): 550-102 SUD Counseling/Interviewing and 550-110 SUD Counseling Theory/Methods and 809-188 Developmental Psychology and 550-154 Culturally Skilled Counseling
+Prerequisite(s): 550-102 SUD Counseling/Interviewing and 550-110 SUD Counseling Theory/ Methods and (809-188 Developmental Psychology or 809-198 Intro to Psychology or 809-251 General Psychology) and 550-154 Culturally Skilled Counseling

-550-113 Intro to Prev&Trtmt Profession
+550-113 Intro to Prev&Trtmt Profession // 3 cr

 Explore the causes and effects of substance use disorders treatment and prevention settings and approaches, resources, and professional certification.
 Outline assessment criteria for clinical identification of these disorders and effective treatment techniques.
 Differentiate prevention from and treatment approaches and resources.
 Investigate own lifestyle choices.
 Discover review history of the profession, current issues, professional and ethical standards, and knowledge and skills expectations for substance use disorder counseling.

-Restricted to students admitted to the following program(s): Alcohol & Other Drug Abuse
+Restricted to students admitted to the following program(s): Substance Use Disorder Counseling

-550-114 Ethics & Public Policy
+550-114 Ethics & Public Policy // 3 cr